gchq/stroom-docs/content/en/docs/quick-start-guide/process.md

 Make sure you save it by clicking the save button {{< stroom-icon "save.svg" >}}.

-Go back to the Structure sub-tab of the pipeline and add an {{< element "XSLTFilter" >}} element.
+Go back to the Structure sub-tab of the pipeline and add an {{< element "XSLTFilter" >}} element downstream of the _CSV parser_ element.
-Call it something like `XSLT filter`.
+Call it something like _XSLT filter_.

-{{< image "quick-start-guide/process/add-xsltFilter.png" >}}Add the XSLT filter{{< /image >}}

-Select the `XSLT filter` and configure it to use the actual XSLT you just created by double-clicking `xslt` in the properties:
+Select the _XSLT filter_ element and configure it to use the actual XSLT you just created by double-clicking `xslt` in the properties pane at the bottom:

-{{< image "quick-start-guide/process/configure-xslt.png" >}}Configuring the XSLT filter{{< /image >}}

-In the dialog make sure the value is the `XSLT` filter.
+In the dialog make sure you select the `XSLT` filter in the _Stroom 101_ folder.
 Save the pipeline.

 #### Test the XSLT filter

-We're going to test this in the same way we tested the CSV splitter, by clicking the big blue button on the feed.
+We're going to test this in the same way we tested the CSV splitter, by clicking the large stepping button {{< stroom-icon "stepping.svg" >}}on the feed data pane.
 Click the step forward button {{< stroom-icon "step-forward.svg" >}} a few times to make sure it's working then click on the XSLT element.
 This time you should see the XSLT filter there too, as well as the basic XML being transformed into more useful XML:

-{{< image "quick-start-guide/process/stepping-03.png" >}}Debugging the XSLT filter{{< /image >}}
+{{< image "quick-start-guide/process/stepping-03.png" "500" >}}Stepping the XSLT filter{{< /image >}}

-Fantastic!
-Data converted!
-Well done if you've got this far.
-Really, there are lots of steps and things that could go wrong and you've persevered.
 There's a few more things to get this pipeline ready for doing this [task]({{< relref "../user-guide/jobs.md" >}}) for real.
 We need to get this data to a destination.

 ### Outputting the transformed data

+The XSLT filter doesn't actually write XML but instead it just outputs XML events to the next element in the pipeline.
+In order to write these XML events out to a destination you need a writer.
+If your transofmration is producing XML then you need an {{< element "XMLWriter" >}}, if it is producing JSON then you need a {{< element "JSONWriter" >}} and for plain text you need a {{< element "TextWriter" >}}.

+Our _XSLT filter_ element is outputting XML so we will create an _XMLWriter_.

 #### Create the XML writer

-What's an XML Writer and why do you need one?
-The XSLT filter doesn't actually write XML but instead just passes XML events from one filter to another.
-In order to write XML out you need an XML writer.
 You don't need to create one outside the pipeline (in the way you did with the `CSV splitter` and the `XSLT` filter).
-An XML writer is just added to the pipeline like this:

-{{< image "quick-start-guide/process/add-xmlWriter.png" >}}Addnig an XML Writer{{< /image >}}
+Just do the following:

+1. Right click on the _XSLT filter_ element.
+1. Click _Add_ => _Writer_ => _XMLWriter_
+1. Name it _XML writer_.
+1. Click OK.

 That's it, no other configuration necessary.